jperedadnr/Game2048HOL/README.md

 Back to [Index][I0]
 ***
 ## STEP 19.
-Animating tile movement
+Animating one tile movement
 Animate the tile translation from its actual location to the new one, in 65 ms.
 ### SOLUTION CODE
 * *Class*: `GameManager`